 The Chromebook desktop has a minimal look.
 Maybe a bit too minimal without any desktop shortcuts like other operating systems.
-That does not mean that you cannot customize the look and feel or your desktop.
-This article will explain how you can customize your Chromebook’s desktop and the launcher.
+That does not mean that you cannot customize your desktop’s look and feel.
+This article will explain how you can customize your Chromebook’s desktop and launcher.

 You can change your Chromebook’s wallpaper using one of the following options:

-Click any image to download and set as your wallpaper.
+Click any image to download and set it as your wallpaper.
 My favorite source is Unsplash.

-If you select “Daily refresh”, click the “Refresh” icon to change the wallpaper.
-Your current wallpaper will be replaced with another one from the same category.
+If you select “Daily refresh,” click the “Refresh” icon to change the wallpaper.
+Chrome OS will replace your current wallpaper with another one from the same category.

 The Explore button next to Refresh lets you view the source of that image.
-You can see who took the image and read other details too.
+You can see who took the photo and read other details too.

-The “My Images” category in the wallpaper app lets you access your own images and set them as wallpapers.
-You can also browse images from the Files app and right-click to set the wallpaper.
+The “My Images” category lets you access your images and set them as wallpapers.
+You can also browse pictures from the Files app and right-click to set the wallpaper.

 Right Click an Image from the file browser